 I have yet to meet a successful business that has been built by itself.
 Every successful leader has sighted their successful from having a brilliant team around them.

 I wouldn’t want to grow a business without experiencing the fulfilling feeling of building something meaningful with a team.

 As the famous quote regularly preached by millionaires;

-Seek mentors, partners and comrades that are better than yourself.
+Seek mentors, partners and comrades that can provide an external viewpoint on your analysis.

 2. You’re going to fail – and that’s okay.

 “Winners are not those who never fail but those who never quit” – Edwin Louis Cole